Our River View Observer Interview

 By Sally Deering

-Accepted to Julliard to study the classics, Sedaka grooved more on Elvis than Beethoven.
-He began working with music groups and then in the late 1950s, he teamed up with lyricist Howard Greenfield and the two began writing songs that soon became Billboard hits on the Top 40 chart.
+Accepted to Juilliard to study the classics, Sedaka grooved more to Elvis than to Beethoven.
+He began working with music groups, and then in the late 1950s, he teamed up with lyricist Howard Greenfield, and the two began writing songs that soon became Billboard hits on the Top 40 chart.

 RVO: Your concert at Bergen PAC on Dec.
 12 will be you and a piano, that’s all?